Volunteer

 Transports can be stressful for the dogs being transported.
 Please do not bring your own personal pets on transport.
 We want all our focus to be on the dogs on transport -- save your love and affection for your own Fido at home!

 Many transporters bring a friend or spouse along during transports to assist or have someone to talk to while driving.
 It is recommended you do not bring children under the age of 13 on transports.
-All transporters - anyone who drives a QKC dog, whether it be a friend, spouse or significant other - must have a liability waiver on file.
+All transporters - anyone who drives a QK9C dog, whether it be a friend, spouse or significant other - must have a liability waiver on file.

 Who are you?
 Can I come visit your home/shelter/humane society?

 We are a concerned group of volunteers who saw a need in our communities to help unwanted shelter animals find new homes.
-Transporters assist QKC efforts by moving the dogs to higher concentrated areas where the animals are more likely to be adopted.
+Transporters assist QK9C efforts by moving the dogs to higher concentrated areas where the animals are more likely to be adopted.
 Local adoptions are rare from the shelters from which we pull.

 If you are interested in visiting the shelters down south, please contact Anne Heckle.